shanebrunette/yofo/README.md

 ### Prerequisites

 This code runs using ROS Indigo, OpenCV 2.4 and YOLO v2.
-The topics listed in the code are designed to run on the Toyota Human Service Robot, and will need to be altered if another robot is used.
+The topics listed in the code are designed to run on the Toyota Human Support Robot, and will need to be altered if another robot is used.

 ### Installing and Setup